monikase/AI_Ethics/Fairness_Implementation_Playbook/2_OIT.md

 - Fairness must scale across **teams and systems**
 - Business value and fairness must be **aligned**

 ---

-## Final Note

-This toolkit transforms fairness from:

-- fragmented team practices
-- inconsistent decisions
-- reactive responses

-into:

-- **coordinated governance systems**
-- **clear accountability structures**
-- **measurable organizational capability**
+This Organizational Integration Toolkit builds directly on the Fair AI Scrum Toolkit, extending fairness from team-level execution to organization-wide governance.

 ---

-> This Organizational Integration Toolkit builds directly on the Fair AI Scrum Toolkit :contentReference[oaicite:0]{index=0}, extending fairness from team-level execution to organization-wide governance.